seikamoomoo/CS11-capstone/scrum-report.md

 ##### Seika
-- Work on AgiSoft script
+- Work on our AgiSoft script
 - Test Meshroom

 ##### Brandon